team-eternity/eternity/docs/readme.txt

   EDF, DeHackEd and Gameplay Modding Stuff

   * The edf "include" directive can now include files with longer names or using paths (e.g.: "whereveredfis/monsters/somethingidunno.edf").
-This is case-insensitive, and all \s are converted to /s when internally hashed.
+This is case- insensitive, and all \s are converted to /s when internally hashed.
     Additionally these includes are relative to the file making the include (e.g: if "edf/monsters.edf" does "include("monsters/something.edf")" it will include "edf/monsters/something.edf").
 Includes can be made non-relative by